boge717819/ESP8266-Garage-Door/README.md

 # Dependencies

-This projects make use of the ESP8266 libraries for Arduino found as https://github.com/esp8266/Arduino.
+The ESP8266 libraries for Arduino found at https://github.com/esp8266/Arduino.

 # Wiring
 On the Relay module, you will need to solder the two ends of the magnetic switch to the GND and GPIO02 ( doesn't matter which to which).
 The picture shows the connection to the ESP8266 itself, but I found it eaiser to solder to the relay module instead.
 This way you can place/remove  ESP8266 freely.